OpenEvalProject/evals/manuscripts/elife-53986/v2/manuscript.md

 ## Results

-## adr-1 mutants suppress sluggish phenotype of slo-2(gf)
+### adr-1 mutants suppress sluggish phenotype of slo-2(gf)

 In a genetic screen for mutants that suppressed a sluggish phenotype caused by an engineered hyperactive or gain-of-function (gf) SLO-2 (Liu et al., 2018), we isolated two mutants (zw80 and zw81) of the adr-1 gene, as revealed by analyses of whole-genome sequencing data. zw80 and zw81 carry nonsense mutations leading to premature stops at tryptophan (W) 366 and W33, respectively (Figure 1A). slo-2(gf) worms showed greatly decreased locomotion speed compared with wild type, and this phenotype was substantially alleviated in slo-2(gf);adr-1(lf) double mutants (Figure 1B).
 To confirm that the suppression of slo-2(gf) phenotype resulted from mutations of adr-1 rather than that of another gene, we created a new adr-1 mutant allele (zw96) by introducing a premature stop codon at serine (S) 333 (Figure 1A) using the CRISPR/Cas9 approach.
 The sluggish phenotype of slo-2(gf) was similarly suppressed by adr-1(zw96), which, by itself, did not enhance locomotion speed (Figure 1B).
 Expression of wild-type adr-1 under the control of the pan-neuronal rab-3 promotor (Prab-3) in slo-2(gf);adr-1(zw96) unmasked the sluggish phenotype (Figure 1B).
 These results indicate that the sluggish phenotype of slo-2(gf) is mainly caused by SLO-2 hyperactivity in neurons, and that neuronal function of SLO-2(gf) depends on ADR-1.

 ![Figure 1.](https://cdn.elifesciences.org/articles/53986/elife-53986-fig1-v2.jpg)

-**Figure 1.:** adr-1 suppress phenotypes caused by a hyperactive SLO-2.(A) Diagram of ADR-1 domain structures and locations of the non-sense mutations in the adr-1 mutants.
+**Figure 1.:** (A) Diagram of ADR-1 domain structures and locations of the non-sense mutations in the adr-1 mutants.
 ADR-1 has two double-stranded RNA-binding motifs (dsRBM) and a pseudodeaminase domain.
 (B) Mutations of adr-1 mitigated an inhibitory effect of hyperactive or gain-of-function (gf) SLO-2 on locomotion through acting in neurons. adr-1 rescue was achieved by expressing GFP-tagged wild-type ADR-1 in neurons under the control of Prab-3 (same in C and D).
 Sample sizes were 10–12 in each group.
 (C) adr-1(zw96) reduced an augmenting effect of slo-2(gf) on motor neuron whole-cell outward currents.
 Pipette solution I and bath solution I were used.
 Sample sizes were 7 wild type, 8 slo-2(gf), 9 slo-2(gf);adr-1(zw96), and 8 slo-2(gf);adr-1(zw96) rescue.
 (D) adr-1(zw96) mitigated an inhibitory effect of slo-2(gf) on postsynaptic current (PSC) bursts at the neuromuscular junction.
 The vertical dotted lines over the sample traces mark PSC bursts, which are defined as an apparent increase in PSC frequency accompanied by a sustained current (downward baseline shift) lasting >3 s.
 Pipette solution II and bath solution I were used.
 Sample sizes were 12 wild type, and 7 in each of the remaining groups.
 All values are shown as mean ± SE.
-The asterisks indicate statistically significant differences between indicated groups (*p<0.05, ***p<0.001) based on either two-way (C) or one-way (D) ANOVA with Tukey's post hoc tests.Figure 1—source data 1.Figure 1.
+The asterisks indicate statistically significant differences between indicated groups (*p<0.05, ***p<0.001) based on either two-way (C) or one-way (D) ANOVA with Tukey's post hoc tests.

 In C. elegans, cholinergic motor neurons control body-wall muscle cells by producing bursts of postsynaptic currents (PSC bursts) (Liu et al., 2014).
 To determine how adr-1 mutants might alleviate the slo-2(gf) locomotion defect, we recorded voltage-activated whole-cell currents from a representative cholinergic motor neuron (VA5) and postsynaptic currents from body-wall muscle cells in wild type, slo-2(gf), slo-2(gf);adr-1(zw96), and slo-2(gf);adr-1(zw96) with adr-1 rescued in neurons.
 Compared with wild type, the slo-2(gf) strain displayed much larger outward currents, and greatly decreased PSC burst frequency, duration and charge transfer (Figure 1C and D).
 These phenotypes of slo-2(gf) were mostly suppressed in the slo-2(gf);adr-1(zw96) strain (Figure 1C and D), suggesting that adr-1(lf) alleviated the sluggish phenotype through inhibiting SLO-2(gf).
 In addition, expression of wild-type adr-1 in neurons of slo-2(gf);adr-1(zw96) unmasked the effects of slo-2(gf) on VA5 whole-cell currents and PSC bursts (Figure 1C and D).
 These observations suggest that the suppressing effect of adr-1(lf) on the slo-2(gf) sluggish phenotype was likely due to reduced SLO-2 activities in motor neurons.